pguerrero-igutierrez/clinical-simplification/paper/README.md

 # Paper

-This directory contains the short paper: **"Clinical Text Simplifiers by Fine-Tuning Qwen and Llama with CLARA-MeD"**
+This directory contains the short paper: **"Clinical text simplifiers by fine-tuning Qwen and Llama with CLARA-MeD"**

 Authors: *Paula Guerrero Castelló & Iker Gutierrez Fandiño*
 University of the Basque Country (UPV/EHU)